Extracting

 This is supported in the Vite and Webpack integrations.

-UnoCSS will read the content that goes through your build tools pipeline and extract the utilities usages from them.
-This is the most efficient and accurate way to extract as we only extract the usages that are actually used in your app smartly with no additional file I/O is made during the extraction.
+UnoCSS will read the content that goes through your build tools pipeline and extract the utilities usages from it.
+This is the most efficient and accurate way to extract, as we only extract the usages that are actually used in your app, smartly, with no additional file I/O made during the extraction.

 export default defineConfig({